 - Boiling method: Start cooking the eggs in cold water.
 Once the water begins to boil, turn the heat down and simmer for 6 minutes.
 Rinse under cold water then peel off the shell and egg white as soon as cool enough to touch.

 - Baking method: Crack the shell of a raw salted egg.
 Remove the hardened yolk.
 Wash off the membrane around it.
 Place on a baking tray then spray with Baijiu (a type of strong Chinese liquor).
 Bake in the oven preheated to 190°C / 375°F until you see a ring of bubbles appear around the bottom of the yolks (it takes about 8 minutes).

-Essential to Cantonese mooncake, lye water (Kansui/枧水) is a food grade potassium carbonate solution used to raise the PH of the dough (neutrolize the acid in the syrup).
-Moreover it helps the dough to gain an appetizing brown colour after baking and a fluffy tender texture.
-However, please follow the recipe and do not increase its volume as this will result in a bitter dough.
+Essential to Cantonese mooncake, lye water (aka Kansui) is a food grade potassium carbonate solution used to raise the PH of the dough (neutralize the acid in the syrup).
+Moreover, it helps the dough to gain an appetizing brown colour after baking and a fluffy, tender texture.
+However, please follow the recipe and do not increase its volume as this will result in a bitter taste.

 Traditional Cantonese mooncake recipe calls for a particular sugary ingredients for the dough: invert syrup (inverted sugar syrup/转化糖浆).

 “Invert syrup is an edible mixture of two simple sugars—glucose and fructose—that is made by heating sucrose (table sugar) with water.
 It is thought to be sweeter than table sugar, and foods that contain it retain moisture and crystallize less easily.” —Wikipedia